petrjanda/node-cqrs/examples/bank/readme.md

 }
 ```

-Each event handler does some specific update of the view data.
-When all requested
-events from event storage are applied, the result report is built.
-The output of this
-view looks like this:
+The output of this view looks like this:

 ```json
 {